-At home, children also readily find friends in their parents and siblings, meaning they don’t have to spend large swathes of their days alone and friendless at school (if they struggle to make friends).
+At home, children also readily find friends in their parents and siblings, meaning they don’t have to spend large swathes of their days alone and friendless at school.

-Homeschooling provides them with a quiet, calm environment with limited distractions, increasing their concentration levels and allowing them to take in more information and do more work.
+Homeschooling provides them with a quiet environment with limited distractions, increasing their concentration levels and allowing them to take in more information and do more work.

 Less Bullying or Unfair Reprimanding